-Royal Ascot 2023: today's race times, how to watch on TV and betting tips
+Royal Ascot 2023: Today's race times, how to watch on TV and betting tips

 Which of the King’s horses are running?

-The meeting has always been synonymous with the royal family and by proxy the horses owned, previously by the late Queen Elizabeth I, and now King Charles III.
+The meeting has always been synonymous with the royal family and by proxy the horses owned, previously by the late Queen Elizabeth II, and now King Charles III.

 The King and Queen Camilla have eight horses entered over the five-day meeting, all of which will carry the famous purple and red silks.